• Skip to primary navigation

 Slicing a rack of lamb on a wooden cutting board, cooked to medium rare.

-When is the Lamb Done?
+When is Rack of Lamb Done?

-Here are some temperature guidelines to follow:
+Here are the temperature guidelines to follow:

-• Medium: Remove the meat from the oven at 125°F/52°C. The rested meat should reach 130°F/54°C.
+• Medium: Remove from the oven at 125°F (52°C).
+The temperature should rise to about 130°F (54°C) as it rests.

 Overhead shot of sliced rack of lamb on a platter